Linaro/website/_themes/linux_kernel.md

     architecture but also covering core functionalities of the kernel.
 In the tradition

-    of Linux and the open source community, much of the technical discussiontakes
+    of Linux and the open source community, much of the technical discussion takes

     place over email and informal conversations on IRC.
   image: /assets/images/content/Banner_Linux_Kernel.jpg